clarity clinic

 • Difficulty sleeping (due to trouble falling asleep or staying asleep, restlessness at night, or unsatisfying sleep).

-Many individuals with anxiety disorders also experience symptoms such as sweating, nausea, or diarrhea.
-Additionally, the symptoms associated with the anxiety or worry disrupt daily activities and tasks, and make cause issues at school, at work, or in relationships.
+Many individuals also experience anxiety symptoms such as sweating, nausea, or diarrhea.
+Additionally, the symptoms associated with the anxiety or worry, disrupt daily activities and tasks and cause issues at school, at work, or in relationships.

 Anxiety Disorders FAQ